At Newport Children's School each child will have many opportunities to succeed emotionally, socially, physically and academically.

 School Notes

 - At Newport Children's School each child will have many opportunities to succeed emotionally, socially, physically and academically.
 Our program encourages discovery, exploration, creative learning and problem solving skills.
 We want each child to grow in their ability to recognize feelings and to express emotions.
 Our program builds on the child's natural sense of wonder as they experience the excitement of creating a picture, building a Lego tower, or the thrill of writing their name for the first time.
-The goals of Newport Children's School are to encourage independence and responsibility for self; to develop curiosity, creativity and self-confidence through a warm, caring and accepting environment; to help children learn respect for the rights and needs of others thereby learning to help children learn respect for the rights and needs of others thereby learning to participate in and contribute to the community; to develop in each child a positive attitude toward school; and to build on each child's physical, emotional and intellectual skills.
+The goals of Newport Children's School are to encourage independence and responsibility for self; to develop curiosity, creativity and self-confidence through a warm, caring and accepting environment; to help children learn respect for the rights and needs of others learning to participate in and contribute to the community; and to develop in each child a positive attitude toward school and learning.

 Source: Verified school update